lukasheinz92/elliot/HELP - SQL Editor.md

 a) SELECT:
 - result of the SELECT query is inserted into new or existing sheet
-- use SELECT Query Insert INTO field on the right of the SQL Editor to select existing sheet or to type a name of new sheet (will be added)
+- use 'Destination Sheet' on the right of the SQL Editor to select existing sheet or to type a name of new sheet (will be added)
 - if you keep it empty, you will be prompted to add new sheet